Back

 Inès Gauthé PITAYA

-Material cost and gross margin
+food cost and gross margin

-How to calculate your material cost ratio?
+How to calculate your ratio food cost

 • 20% on solids